LRI Precision Recoil Lugs for M700 and Tikka-T3 style actions

 The M700 Profile Heavy Tactical lug was made to answer the needs of shooters desiring a heavier lug profile that is still capable of dropping into today's popular chassis type rifle stocks.
 The Heavy and M700 profile lugs share many of the same fundamental features, however this lug is narrower in width across the lower portion so that it will fit without additional machine work to the stock.

-All of our recoil lugs address the need to be gentle with bedding work.
+Our recoil lugs address the need to be gentle with bedding work.
 While very strong, epoxies are still very susceptible to abrasion and chipping damage.
 We minimize this risk by designing our lugs with generous corner fillets and a machined edge on all sides of the part.
 Additional features include a chamfer on the internal bore where the barrel passes through.
 This "edge break" is large enough so that when using a 1/64" radius turning tool on the lathe to fit a barrel, the fillet created by the tool can remain, thus creating a stronger joint than an undercut, aka "virtual" corner.

 Last, the bore of the lug is enlarged to 1.09".
 This way a 1.0625" diameter barrel tennon never makes contact with it.
 The only loading applied is front and aft.
 Doing so in combination with the precision ground surfaces ensures the lug is completely "static" when pulled up tight between the barrel shoulder and receiver face.

-These solutions are all very subtle, but ones that any marquee level gunsmith has faced when building and stocking rifles.
+These solutions are all very subtle, but ones that any marquee-level gunsmith has faced when building and stocking rifles.

 We've proven time and time again that the Tikka action is an underdog holding enormous potential for reliable, rugged, and exceptionally accurate rifles.
 Updating to our recoil lug for the Tikka requires radical and invasive machine work to the receiver's front ring.
 This alteration stems from client requests to fit a Tikka barreled action into wood and composite rifle stocks not originally designed for this receiver.